Robert Hope-Jones: Legacy

 There is also part of the great organ in Worcester Cathedral in England.
 In recent work, only one Hope-Jones rank of pipes Viol d'Orchestre has been retained.
 As long ago as the early 1970s, the diaphones, solo division, and orchestral oboe were removed.

+There are 1898 Hope-Jones organs, both subsequently greatly extended, in the Church of St Mary the Virgin, Pilton, Barnstaple, Devon and St Mary's Church, Ambleside, Cumbria.

 Hope-Jones was the subject of an episode titled "Robert Hope-Jones and his Wurlitzer" from the 1990 cable television series Invention! on the Discovery Channel.

 In 2014, a scrapbook of newspaper cuttings and letters, which had been the property of Hope-Jones, was donated to the Theatre Organ Heritage Centre of the Lancastrian Theatre Organ Trust in Eccles, Greater Manchester.
 The 190-page book was compiled by Hope-Jones and his company secretaries, Arthur Speed and Alfred Foxworthy, and contains many annotations by Hope-Jones himself.
 The book is being indexed by the Trust and it is hoped that a book will be published.
 The scrapbook has been added to many other Hope-Jones related items in the Heritage Centre.